Transparency (behavior): Wages

 In Norway and in Sweden, tax authorities annually release the "skatteliste", "taxeringskalendern", or "tax list"; official records showing the annual income and overall wealth of nearly every taxpayer.

 Regulations in Hong Kong require banks to list their top earners – without naming them – by pay band.

 In 2009, the Spanish government for the first time released information on the net worth of each cabinet member, but data on ordinary citizens is private.
 Currently, elected officials have to disclose their net worth on a yearly basis.

 An unwritten norm requires that American politicians release their tax returns, in particular those running for the office of president.
-During the 2016 presidential campaign, Donald Trump refused to release them, breaking a 47 year old custom, but still got elected.
+During the 2016 presidential campaign, Donald Trump refused to release them, breaking a 47-year-old custom, but still got elected.

 Management

 Radical transparency is a management method where nearly all decision making is carried out publicly.
 All draft documents, all arguments for and against a proposal, all final decisions, and the decision making process itself are made public and remain publicly archived.
 This approach has grown in popularity with the rise of the Internet.
 Two examples of organizations utilizing this style are the Linux community and Indymedia.

 Corporate transparency, a form of radical transparency, is the concept of removing all barriers to—and the facilitating of—free and easy public access to corporate information and the laws, rules, social connivance and processes that facilitate and protect those individuals and corporations that freely join, develop, and improve the process.

+In 2025 the Austrian Court of Audit argued that mistakes had been made in granting neither Austria's ministry of energy nor regulatory E-Control full access to gas contracts agreed upon between OMV and Russian Gazprom in 2006.

 Non-governmental organizations

 Accountability and transparency are of high relevance for non-governmental organisations (NGOs).
 In view of their responsibilities to stakeholders, including donors, sponsors, programme beneficiaries, staff, states and the public, they are considered to be of even greater importance to them than to commercial undertakings.
 Yet these same values are often found to be lacking in NGOs.

 The International NGO Accountability Charter, linked to the Global Reporting Initiative, documents the commitment of its members international NGOs to accountability and transparency, requiring them to submit an annual report, among others.
-Signed in 2006 by 11 NGOs active in the area of humanitarian rights, the INGO Accountability Charter has been referred to as the “first global accountability charter for the non-profit sector”.
+Signed in 2006 by 11 NGOs active in the area of humanitarian rights, the INGO Accountability Charter has been referred to as the "first global accountability charter for the non-profit sector".
 In 1997, the One World Trust created an NGO Charter, a code of conduct comprising commitment to accountability and transparency.